 Whether an establishment, factory, or company of any size, it’s vital to have workplace wellness programs for employees, including group health insurance plans.

-While group health insurance plans give employees much-needed protection, the employee wellness program focuses on employee health.
+While group health insurance plans give employees much-needed protection, the employee wellness program focuses on employee health and wellness.

 The primary goal of wellness is to improve employee health by educating, empowering, enlightening, and motivating employees about the health issues they currently face, health risks they can face in the future, and how to stop them before they occur.